materials-data-facility/scythe/docs/source/contributor-guide.rst

 Implementing ``group``
 ----------------------

-The ``group`` operation finds all groups of files in a directly that should be treated as related units.
+The ``group`` operation finds all groups of files in a directory that should be parsed together.
 Implementing ``group`` is optional.
 The default implementation is to return each file in the directory as its own group.

-New implementations of ``group`` need not return every file as part of a group (e.g., it can perform compatibility filtering) and files are allowed to appear in more than 1 group.
-In general, our recommendation is to return all possible groupings of files when in doubt.
+Files are allowed to appear in more than one group, and we recommend generating all possible groupings of files when in doubt.

+It is important to note that that file groups are specific to a parser.
+Groupings of files that are meaningful to one parser need not be meaningful to another.
+For that reason, limit the definition of groups to sets of files that can be parsed together without consideration to what other information makes the files related (e.g., being in the same directory).

 Another appropriate use of the ``group`` operation is to filter out files which are very unlikely to parse correctly.
-For example, a PDF parser could identify only parsers with the correct file extensions.
+For example, a PDF parser could identify only files with a ".pdf" extension.

 Implementing ``citations`` and ``implementors``
 -----------------------------------------------